 Spells of snow continue all across the Himalayan region.
 Both Rohtang and Kunzum pass have already been buried deep under snow; rending the entire stretch from Manali to Kaza as closed for vehicles.
 From Manali side, farthest you can reach is the snow point, not even Rohtang top.

 From Shimla side however, road continues to remain open until Kaza; which it does throughout the year except for occasional temporary roadblocks due to snow.
 It has already snowed heavily at Nako and Kaza and temperature in the valley dips several degrees below zero at night.

 If you are planning a trip to Spiti, until late May next year you can only do it from Shimla side.
 You will reach Kaza and take the same route back to return home.
 Chandratal too is off the limits.

 While the road from Shimla to Kaza remains open throughout the year; the stretch from Manali to Kaza closes sometime by mid October after it starts to snow at Kunzum Pass.
 Come November and Rohtang Pass too get declared closed.
 This year however; much to everyone’s surprise, all the passes and roads remains open still with half of the November gone.
 There have been light spells of snow at both Rohtang and Kunzum; but for now the entire stretch between Manali and Kaza; including the road to Chandratal remains open.

-With that being said; it is however only a matter of days before this entire stretch gets blocked and declared closed.
 There may not be a lot of snow but there will still be some along with frost and black ice; which makes journeying on this stretch quite dangerous.
 If you are planning a trip to Spiti valley anytime soon; better do it from Shimla side and return via the same route.
 Keep the Manali route out of your itineraries for this year.